 Signing an MTA is part of the online seed request procedure.
 When requesting material, the contact details of both the requester and the person authorised to sign the SMTA are required (including the shipping address).
 The authorised signer will receive an email with a link to the digital contract to be signed.
 After signing the MTA, both the requester and the authorised signer receive a PDF copy of the request, which includes the signed MTA and a list of the requested material.
 After CGN has received the completed and signed copy of the MTA (online clickwrap version or hard copy), you will receive the requested germplasm as soon as possible.
 This may take several weeks.

 In exceptional cases, it is possible to follow a “hard copy procedure”.
 In this case, the MTA needs to be signed on paper that will be sent to you by mail.
 After the signed MTA has been returned to CGN, the germplasm is sent.

-Users are requested to return their evaluation results to CGN.
+The more we know about our collection, the more targeted future users can select material.
+Therefore we request users to return their evaluation results to CGN.
 An embargo on the availability of those results for a limited number of years can be agreed upon.
-For subsequent passing the material to other users one has to consult the text of the Standard Material Transfer Agreement (SMTA).

-Seed delivery awaits the MTA procedure, followed, if necessary, by the request of a Phytosanitary Certificate or Plant Passport (within the EU) from the Dutch Plant Protection Service.
+Seed delivery awaits the MTA procedure which, if necessary, is followed by the request of a Phytosanitary Certificate or Plant Passport (within the EU) from NPPO-NL.
 As soon as all documents are available, CGN dispatches the seeds to the user.
 The total timespan between initial request and final delivery may take several weeks.

-Although CGN does not charge handling fees, in case of requests for detailed information or interpretation of such information, CGN may approach the envisaged user of the material for financial compensation for such requests, such to the discretion of CGN.
+CGN does not charge any handling fees.
+However, in case of requests for detailed information or additional documents, CGN may charge the potential user of the material for the additional costs, at the discretion of CGN.